Canon 2000D vs Fujifilm X-A2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Fujifilm X-A2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-A2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-A2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A2 was succeeded by the Fujifilm X-A3.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Fujifilm X-A2 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 2000D: